jonsteinar20/verklegt-namskei--2/README.md

 # verklegt-namskei--2
 TITLE:
-Fire Sale - It is a website similar to the US based website Craigslist.com where people auction their own items and bid on other peoples items.
+Tombola - It is a website similar to the US based website Craigslist.com where people auction their own items and bid on other peoples items.

 PROJECT DESCRIPTION:
-In this application you can view all items that have been put up to auction by people of the site.
-You can create an account and from there you can auction off your very own items.
-Every item has an image of itself and a detailed description along with a condition state of the item.
+For this assignment we had to create a platform on which users can purchase and sell items between them selves.
+On the site users are able to create an account through whicvh they will be able to put up items, along with details of the item such as images and condition as well as the requested price.
+Other users will be able to bid for the item upon which the seller of the item can accept the bid.
+The buyer then gives his information and the two parties are able to make an exchange.

 HOW TO INSTALL AND RUN THE PROJECT:
 Clone the repo.